datacamp-content-public/POL-306-Applied-Research-Methods/chapter3.md

 Up until now we've been focusing on interval variables, but many of you are using nominal or ordinal variables.

-Creating frequency tables and crosstabs is really simple in R. All you have to use is the tables() function.
+Creating frequency tables and crosstabs is really simple in R. All you have to use is the table() function.
 The tables function expects either 1 or 2 vectors.
 If you do table(x) then it will show the frequency of all the values that x takes on.
 If you do table(x, y) then it creates a frequency crosstab between x and y.

 `@instructions`
 I've loaded a new dataset for you all in this assignment.
 There is now a csv called "ANES_Lim.csv" that comes from the survey data some of you are using.
 It includes three variables: gender, employment status, and how interested they are in the news.